SSH Tunnel Setup for Hosted Database Systems

 - Use SSH Tunnel option

-- Choosing this option expands the SSH configuration options.
+- Choosing this option expands the SSH configuration options, which allows you to complete all of the required SSH fields:

 - SSH Server/Host : This is your SSH server where you have whitelisted/grantlisted the DLH.io IP Addresses